 So where do you begin?

-Frontcountry cabins are your typical holiday chalet-style.
+Frontcountry cabins are holiday chalet-style.
 Simply drive your vehicle to the front door and use your cabin as a cozy basecamp for local area adventures.
 Frontcountry cabins offer a perfect balance of easy access, while also providing the feeling of being off the beaten path.
 These lodges are great for families, with many offering more space, access to a kitchenette, and plenty of adventures at your doorstep.

 Baker Creek Mountain Resort - 15 minutes from Lake Louise (or 45 minutes from Banff), Baker Creek Mountain Resort offers both single cabin and lodge suite accommodations with a Canadian bistro on-site.

-Castle Mountain Chalets - Located 25 minutes from Banff townsite, Castle Mountain Chalets offers one and two-bedroom cabins with wood-burning stoves.
-Located minutes away from famous Johnston Canyon.
+Castle Mountain Chalets - Located 25 minutes from Banff townsite, Castle Mountain Chalets offers one and two-bedroom cabins with wood-burning stoves, located minutes away from the famous Johnston Canyon.

-Storm Mountain Lodge - Located 30 minutes from Banff townsite on Hwy-93S, Storm Mountain Lodge offers historic log cabins, beautifully refurbished for today.
-Full-service restaurant located on-site.
+Storm Mountain Lodge - Located 30 minutes from Banff townsite on Hwy-93S, Storm Mountain Lodge offers beautifully refurbished, historic log cabins.
+There's also a full-service restaurant located on-site.
 Please note, Storm Mountain Lodge will be closed from October 12, 2020 to April 30, 2021.

-Skoki Lodge (closed summer 2020) - 11 km on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.
+Skoki Lodge (closed summer 2020) - 11 kilometres on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.

-Sundance Lodge - 10 km will bring you to the door of Sundance Lodge - Banff’s youngest backcountry Lodge.
-Enjoy fresh baked goods in the lodge with room for up to 34 guests.
+Sundance Lodge - 10 kilometres on horseback or skis will bring you to the door of Sundance Lodge.
+Enjoy fresh baked goods in a solar-powered lodge that oozes cabin charm.